iiasa/ixmp/doc/api.rst

    A Scenario is a :class:`TimeSeries` that also contains model data, including model solution data.
    See the :ref:`data model documentation <data-model-data>`.

-   Scenario contains methods to manipulate different model data items:
+   The Scenario class provides methods to manipulate model data items:

    - Set: :meth:`init_set`, :meth:`add_set`, :meth:`set`, :meth:`remove_set`, :meth:`has_set`
    - Parameter: